 Such a tool would also have to - beyond reimagining the cancel process and making critical business decisions more informed - provide critical and timely business intelligence to the Unbounce revenue team while enabling seamless data-sharing across all other departments.

-With its ability to analyze and contextualize customer journeys across multiple stages and variables, and a penchant for fluid integrations, Brightback, a Chargebee product, ticked all the right boxes for Unbounce.
+With its ability to analyze and contextualize customer journeys across multiple stages and variables, and a penchant for fluid integrations, Chargebee Retention (formerly Brightback), ticked all the right boxes for Unbounce.
 This kicked off a new initiative to reimagine the cancel experience for their customers.

 Reimagining a perfunctory cancel experience to deliver an immediate 11% churn deflection

 Unbounce’s previous cancel experience consisted of a static exit survey that collected cancel reasons into an equally static database.
 Pulling engineers off product-related projects to change or test the exit survey was rarely a priority, and with no means to engage customers in the moment, the company couldn’t save customers before they left.